 As you can see the top has a pretty nice wood grain pattern to it.
 But, with some old furniture, the tops of these tables are actually a faux veneer-type laminate material over wood.
 With that, I simply am unable to sand the surface down to bare wood since it is in fact, not a solid wood top.

 In an attempt to preserve that grain pattern I refinished these table tops with a wood stain product.
 Yes, I took a chance.
 I will only take chances when it comes to my own furniture paint projects, but never with a customer’s piece.
 In fact, I often cut corners with my own painted furniture makeovers just to ‘test’ the products.
 I know if something goes awry I can always fix it. 😉 Going in, I knew that there was a chance that the stain would or would not hold up.

 If you are new to furniture painting and want to learn how to update old furniture with paint you can always start at the beginning with How to Paint Furniture – a Beginners Guide.

-The tops of the tables are a bit smooth and there isn’t much to grab on to.
+The tops of the tables are a bit smooth and there isn’t much to grab onto.
 This is why we prep!
+It is ALWAYS a good idea to prep the surface of the wood before applying any kind of paint or stain.
 Sanding the surface will scuff the surface for the product to grab a hold of.
 The wood stain product itself is a great stain and works great on raw wood, or even over paint.
 But note to self – it does not hold up well over laminate.
 Lesson learned.
 Here is what the table tops look like after the wood stain is applied.
 Initially, it looks beautiful.